kneron/document_center/docs/python_app/app_flow_manual.md

 3. Copy the library into your application's directory under "app/".
 4. Import the shared library into whichever module needs it using the standard ctypes module.
 5. Define any C/C++ structures and function wrappers that are needed as in the preprocess.
 6. Create a Python function that takes an InputConfig class and output data class as input that calls your function wrapper.
 To load the output data into memory, call either csim_to_memory or dynasty_to_memory.
 Information to how the data is loaded into memory can be found in python_flow/postprocess/convert.py.
-Example usage can be found in app/app1/postprocess/fd.py under the postprocess function.
+Example usage can be found in app/app1/postprocess/fd.py under the postprocess_py function.
 7. Add a key, value pair with your custom function as the value to the mapping called POST in mapping.py.
 8. Run the flow!

 #### C defined (720)
 1. Like the preprocess, compile the C/C++ functions into a shared library (.so).
 2. However, your postprocess function should take in an KDPImage structure, as this holds data parsed from the model binaries.
-The Python class is defined in common/classes.py, and the C structure is defined in src/postprocess/kdpio.h.
-You may add to this structure however you wish, but make sure that you make changes in both kdpio.h and classes.py.
+The Python class is defined in python_flow/common/kdp_image.py (this is different than the one in 520), and the C structure is defined in app/app1/postprocess_c/kdpio.h.
-3. Copy the library into this project's python_flow directory.
+3. Copy the library into your application's directory under "app/".
-4. Import the shared library into the constants module using the standard ctypes module:
+4. Import the shared library into whichever module needs it using the standard ctypes module.
-    ```
-    MY_LIB = ctypes.CDLL("./my_lib.so")
-    ```
 5. Define any C/C++ structures and function wrappers that are needed as in the preprocess.
 6. Currently, only CSIM works with C postprocessing.
-To load the output data into memory, call the load_csim_data function under postprocess/wrappers.py.
-Example usage can be found in postprocess/fd.py under the fd_csim function.
+To load the output data into memory, call the load_csim_data function under python_flow/postprocess/convert.py.
+Example usage can be found in app/app1/postprocess/fd.py under the postprocess function.
-7. Accessing the data is a bit tricky, but examples can be found in src/postprocess/post_processing_main.c in the load_data function.
+7. Accessing the data is a bit tricky, but examples can be found in app/app1/postprocess/post_processing_main.c in the load_data function.
 Get the output node x you want by accessing the pNodePositions array for node x + 1 (the first node will be an input node).
 The memory location for the node data can be accessed by calling the macro OUT_NODE_ADDR(node).
-8. Add a key, value pair with your custom function as the value to the mapping called POSTPROCESS_MAPPING in postprocess.py.
+7. Add a key, value pair with your custom function as the value to the mapping called POST in mapping.py.
 9. Run the flow!

 If there are any parameters necessary for your custom function, simply add another field in the respective section in the input JSON configuration.
 Additionally, before running the flow, you may need to [modify the data](#simulator-output) returned from the Kneron simulator to fit the inputs for your custom postprocess function.

 ## Usage

-### (520)

 ```
 simulator.py [-h] [-i {binary,image}] [-t TEST] [-s {1,2,3}]